I was recently listening to a leadership podcast by Andy Stanley, from North Point Community Church.

 And as leaders, we need to be evaluating those things we do that add value or those things that we should be delegating to others and focusing on where we make the biggest contribution.

-For example, I worked with a business owner of a multi-million dollar technology company who shared with me that after years of business growth he continued to review accounts payables every week.
+For example, I worked with a business owner of a multi-million dollar technology company.
+This person shared with me that after years of business growth he continued to review accounts payables every week.

 This responsibility that was critical to the company’s success early on limited his ability to focus more time on organizational strategy.